How to Fix Windows Backup Stuck at 97% - Qiling

 4. Temporarily disable firewall and Antivirus programs

-So, temporarily disable your firewall and your antivirus programs by following the below steps:
+To temporarily disable your firewall and antivirus programs, follow these steps:

 Disable Antivirus:

 Step 1.
-Click on the Windows button, and search for "Windows Defender Firewall".
+To access the Windows Defender Firewall settings, click on the Windows button, and search for "Windows Defender Firewall".

 Searching for Windows Defender Firewall